 Wake to freshly brewed beverages each morning and tuck into an included breakfast.
 Then return in the evenings for an optional home-cooked meal.
 You might even choose to get friendly with your neighbors around a campfire.

-11) Nomads Pad @ Grand Canyon: The Dreamer
+12) Nomads Pad Glamping at the Grand Canyon: The Dreamer

 Price: $106+ USD per night